If Jesus Came to Your House

 It would be very interesting if Jesus did come in person to your house and mine.

 Suggested prayer: “Dear God, please help me to so live that should Jesus turn up in my house in person, there would be nothing that I would be embarrassed or shamed about.
-Thank you for hearing and answering my prayer.
-Gratefully in Jesus name, amen.”
+Thank You for hearing and answering my prayer.
+Gratefully in Jesus's name, amen.”

 1. Romans 12:1-2 (NKJV).